 - Start outpatient physical therapy as soon as you get the ok from your doctor.
 Doing the right exercises/treatments while in recovery will help your knee heal faster and prevent blood clots from forming.
 Physical therapy will also help prevent scar tissue from building up, improve flexibility, mobility, balance, and strength.

 - Learn how to use a walker/cane.
-Make sure to see a physical therapist and learn how to use a walker/cane if you are not accustomed to it already.
+Ensure to see a physical therapist and learn how to use a walker/cane if you are not accustomed to it already.
 This is especially useful when it comes to walking up and downstairs.
-It might seem simple enough, though, there can be a learning curve involved in adapting to life using a walker or cane.
+It might seem simple enough; however, there can be a learning curve involved in adapting to life using a walker or cane.

 - Move.
 Expect to start walking and using your new joint as soon as you awaken from your surgery.
 Walk 2-3 times a day.
-Something as simple as a gentle walk to your mailbox to get the mail would help prevent your new join from getting stiff and prevent your pain from increasing.
+Something as simple as a gentle walk to your mailbox to get the mail would help prevent you from getting stiff and prevent your pain from increasing.

 - Take it easy.
-Please do not lift heavy objects, be mindful of your form and how you bend your knee.
+Please do not lift heavy objects, be mindful of your form, how you bend your knees and twist your hips.
 Be sure to turn your entire body instead of twisting your knee when you want to face a different direction.
 Talk to your physical therapist regarding how you should adjust your movements to minimize the risk of injury.

 - How old are you?
 30

 - What do you do for a living?
 Does your knee pain get in the way of your job?
 Engineering.
 I feel discomfort while walking.
-Sometimes it does cause I can’t walk and work smoothly like before.
+Sometimes it gets in the way of my job because I can’t walk and work smoothly like before.

 - On a scale of 1-10, how bad does your knee pain get?
 3

 - How does your knee pain impact your day-to-day life?
 Not much.

 - What aggravates your knee pain?
 What makes it feel better?
 Bending the knee for a while makes it worse.